So, here is the back story:

 Norm has been instrumental in this country for moving forward the use of the Tesla coil for health purposes.
 The mat contains a Tesla coil built into it.
 Fifty of us are participating in a five year research project, agreeing to lay on the mat at least 4-5 times a week for 30-60 minutes each time.
 As of December 31, 2010, 34 individuals had completed at least one year of using the mat, and have been tested for the difference in telomere lengths before and after use of the mat.80% (27 of 34) had increased growth in their telomeres.
 (I myself have not yet been re-tested, as I started the experiment later than the others.)

-If you wish to purchase the Tesla coil mat, it costs $4000 - and it is good for life (unlike Sears' TA65 supply which lasts only 6 months.
+If you wish to purchase the Tesla coil mat, it costs $4000.
 You can email me back, and I can describe the process of acquiring it.
-Or, you can meditate - and enjoy this and many other benefits.
+Or, you can meditate – and enjoy this and many other benefits for free.

-And as a final BTW note -- Telomerase is overactive in 85 percent of cancers.
+And as a final BTW note – Telomerase is overactive in 85 percent of cancers.
+Norm speculates that the over-production of the protein is the body’s way of attempting to come back to homeostasis that has been disrupted.
 Food for thought for further research.